Aliases for FHIT Gene

 The protein encoded by this gene is a P1-P3-bis(5'-adenosyl) triphosphate hydrolase involved in purine metabolism.
 This gene encompasses the common fragile site FRA3B on chromosome 3, where carcinogen-induced damage can lead to translocations and aberrant transcripts.
 In fact, aberrant transcripts from this gene have been found in about half of all esophageal, stomach, and colon carcinomas.
 The encoded protein is also a tumor suppressor, as loss of its activity results in replication stress and DNA damage. [provided by RefSeq, Aug 2017]

 GeneCards Summary for FHIT Gene

 FHIT (Fragile Histidine Triad) is a Protein Coding gene.
-Diseases associated with FHIT include Renal Cell Carcinoma and Hereditary Renal Cell Carcinoma.
-Among its related pathways are Small cell lung cancer and Endometrial cancer.
-GO annotations related to this gene include identical protein binding and hydrolase activity.
+Diseases associated with FHIT include Renal Cell Carcinoma, Nonpapillary and Hereditary Renal Cell Carcinoma.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.

 UniProtKB/Swiss-Prot for FHIT Gene